codecov/worker/README.md

 ## Upgrading Dependencies

-This repository uses `pip-tools` to manage dependencies, so make sure you've installed it with `pip install pip-tools`.
-To add or update dependencies, change `requirements.in`, Then run
+This repository uses `uv` to manage dependencies.
+Make your dependency updates to `pyproject.toml` then run:

 ```
 make update-requirements
 ```

-Do not change `requirements.txt` directly
+to update the `uv.lock` file.

 ### After deploying